Lab Notes · Research · Experiments

 SPICE Verification: Proving the Ternary Gate Library Works

-How we used ngspice with the Stanford CNFET model to verify every gate in the library — from inverter symmetry to the 27-entry majority gate truth table.
+How we used NEGF quantum transport simulation to verify the SWCNT@MWCNT device and the ternary gate library.
 What the numbers mean and why they matter for real fabrication.

 26 Mar 2026